Home

 Endometriosis Symptoms

-Having said that, there are odd instances where some women do actually have Endometriosis, but they are nearly free of any symptoms.
-These women will only be diagnosed by default, for example when they have surgery for other issues, and only then is Endometriosis found.
-That is what makes this disease so enigmatic.
+These women will only be diagnosed by default, for example when they have surgery for other issues, only then is evidence of endometriosis actually found.
+That is what makes endometriosis so enigmatic and difficult to diagnose.

 The most common symptoms of Endometriosis are: